alexmanrique/blog/_posts/2018-08-02-migrate-to-the-last-version.md

 An outdated version
 --------------------------------
-The website was using php 5.5 and I suspect that this could be the reason why it was not working in Safari.
+The website was using PHP 5.5 and I suspect that this could be the reason why it was not working in Safari.
 I changed the version of php to 7, and then I could see the website again in safari.
-The bad news was that there was a class that cakephp was using String that was a reserved in php 7.
+The bad news was that there was a class called String that cakephp was using, and String in PHP 7 is reserved <a href="https://www.drupal.org/project/graphql/issues/2715609">.
 My only option was to migrate to the last version cakephp 3.6 that was compatible with php 7.

 I could't provide SSL to the website users when the website was using php 5.5.
 For some reason with this version there was an error `ERR_SPDY_PROTOCOL_ERROR`in Chrome and in Safari (not in Firefox) when trying to load the page using SSL.